Who is CKI anyways?

 CKI is a proud member of the Kiwanis International Family, a family dedicated to community-service and bettering the world around them.
 CKI is the largest collegiate service organization in the world with more than 550 college and university campuses and 13,000 student members worldwide.

-Each club is sponsored by one or more local Kiwanis clubs.
-This relationship provides students the opportunities to interact with professionals within the community.
-Joint service projects, meetings, and other events are generally conducted each year, joining together the efforts of the community and campus leaders.
-Often, the Kiwanis club provides financial support to the club.
+Behind every successful club is one or more local sponsoring Kiwanis clubs.
+The relationship between CKI clubs and their local Kiwanians is integral in the club’s life.
+This relationship provides students the opportunity to interact with professions in the community.
+Joint service projects, meeting, and other events are generally conducted each year, joining together the efforts of the community and campus leaders.

 The Three Tenants: Service, Leadership, and Fellowship

 As one of the three tenets, service is a fundamental element of CKI.
 Collectively, CKI members perform more than one million hours of service on their campuses and in their communities annually.
 Without service, CKI would be just another campus activity.
 Through service, college students are making the world a better place.
 Every year the Pennsylvania CKI district pursues a different mission to better the community as a District Service Project.